bodywork-ml/bodywork-docs/docs/cli_reference.md

 # CLI Reference

 Bodywork is distributed as a Python 3 package that exposes a CLI for interacting with your Kubernetes cluster.
-Using the Bodywork CLI you can deploy Bodywork-compatible ML projects packaged as Git repositories (e.g. on GitHub).
+Using the Bodywork CLI you can deploy Bodywork-compatible ML projects, packaged as Git repositories hosted on either , GitLab, Azure DevOps or BitBucket.
 This page is a reference for all Bodywork CLI commands.

 ## Get Version